miracleray/allometry-rodents/README.md

 To cite the paper and/or code:
 > Coming soonish

 As of April 2020, this is still a work in progress.
-Uses `R` (v.
+Relies on `R` (v.
 3.6.1), `geomorph` (v.
 3.1.3), and `landvR` (v.
 0.4).

-*All of the scripts are in RMarkdown format (.Rmd), which can be opened in RStudio.
-There, you can edit and run code chunks as normal, or you can click the Knit button to create HTML versions with both code and output.
-After cloning this repo, remember to either set your working directory to the allometry-rodents folder on your computer, or open an RStudio project from that folder.*
+*All scripts are in RMarkdown format (.Rmd), which can be opened in RStudio.
+There, you can edit and run code chunks as normal or use the Knit button to create HTML versions with both code and output.
+After cloning this repo, remember to either set your working directory to the allometry-rodents folder on your computer or open an RStudio project from that folder.*

 ## Data
 **Landmarking data:**
-* [MorphoSource Project 561](https://www.morphosource.org/MyProjects/Dashboard/dashboard/select_project_id/561) publically provides 3D meshes for all surface scanned crania in the study
+* [MorphoSource Project 561](https://www.morphosource.org/MyProjects/Dashboard/dashboard/select_project_id/561) publically provides 3D meshes for all surface scanned crania landmarked in the study.
-* [Raw_Coordinates.csv](Data/Raw/Raw_Coord_Data.csv) provides the shape coordinates from landmarking 3D skulls in Viewbox
+* [Raw_Coordinates.csv](Data/Raw/Raw_Coord_Data.csv) provides the shape coordinates from landmarked 3D skulls, exported from Viewbox.

 **Museum metadata provided by Curators:**
 * [Australian Museum specimens](/Data/Raw/AM_muridae_skulls.csv)